cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 - [Google Container Registry](https://cloud.google.com/container-registry/docs/quickstart)

 *If you need to change the name of the image, you can rebuild it using `docker build -t` with the new name.
-You must use your Andrew username as part of the image name.
 You must use `exemplary-terra-256719` as the `<project-id>`.*

 **3. Launch the image using the Kubernetes cluster provided to you.**